mscata/cicdlab/README.md

 predefined repositories in source control.
 You will have to create them as part of your lab exercises.

 The Jenkins user to access all other services is called `cicdservice` with password `password`.
-The Jenkins token for the admin user is 11d877beb7a5a4e4ea09561047fd4706b0, which is used to perform additional setup through the Jenkins API.
+The Jenkins token for the admin user is `11d877beb7a5a4e4ea09561047fd4706b0`, which is used to perform additional setup through the Jenkins API.
+The Sonar token for automated passwordless analysis is `squ_0dd6393e80a4bd4ab058ccb649625f34878ee6f3`.
+Jenkins will use this token to submit all code scans and retrieve the results.

 ### Databases